 The CPS should always advise and/or deal with requests made while criminal proceedings are being pursued.
 This is to avoid prejudicing any trial and/or continuing investigation.
 Where the CPS is merely advising on proceedings, or proceedings have concluded, requests can often be directed to the police.
 Other examples of requests that the CPS would expect to deal with and/or advise on include requests from private prosecutors, other prosecuting authorities, cases in which the CPS is or may be a party to any prospective proceedings, cases of complexity, for example, those involving linked proceedings in the civil and criminal courts such as may occur in child abuse cases.

-As stated in the previous section, whilst in principle there is no reason why the CPS should not deal with requests for post conviction disclosure of prosecution case papers, where requests are made by defence solicitors who did not act for a defendant during previous criminal proceedings, such requests should be directed firstly to the original defence solicitors/legal representatives or to the police.
+Where requests for post-conviction disclosure of prosecution case papers are made by solicitors who did not act for a defendant during previous criminal proceedings, such requests should be directed firstly to the original legal representatives or to the police.
 This position is the same in relation to requests from interested third parties i.e. their requests should be directed to the police.

 Where the CPS is merely advising on proceedings, or proceedings have concluded, requests can often be directed to the police.
 Other examples of requests that the CPS would expect to deal with and/or advise on include requests from private prosecutors, other prosecuting authorities, cases in which the CPS is or may be a party to any prospective proceedings, cases of complexity, for example, those involving linked proceedings in the civil and criminal courts such as may occur in child abuse cases.